Skip to main content

 What is Proxy Hopper?

 Proxy Hopper sits between your application and the internet.
-Configure your HTTP client to use it as a proxy, and Proxy Hopper handles picking an IP from your pool, retrying on failure, and automatically quarantining broken proxies.
+When your application needs to call a third-party API, it sends the request to Proxy Hopper instead.
+Proxy Hopper picks an IP from your pool, makes the HTTPS request on your behalf, and returns the response — retrying on failure by rotating to a different IP and automatically quarantining broken proxies along the way.

 Key features